commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## Exporting Query Data

-Once a query has been entered, the resulting data can be exported into `.CSV` and `.XLSX` files.
-To export data, select the format at the button right of the query tab and click the download button.
+Once a query has been entered, the resulting data can be exported into `.CSV`/`.CSV no headers` and `.XLSX`/`.XLSX no headers` formats.
+To export data, select the export format in the dropdown at the button right of the query tab and click the download button.

 ![Close up to the exporting data drop-down menu](./images/exporting_data.png)